JavaTMP/JavaTMP/docs/pages/reference/bootstrap-rtl-support-customizations.md

 27. Update Datatables plugin footer/total label align to left.
 28. Update Echarts demo page for all charts apply manual RTL modifications.
 29. Update slick-carousel plugin page by `rtl: true`.
-30. Update Login & 404 demo pages by applying same index.html modifications
+30. Update Login & 404 demo pages by applying same index.jsp modifications
 31. The following plugins need modifications to support RTL:
     `fontawesome-free-webfonts`
     it is better to check your icons for LTR/RTL direction. so you could create